MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-setup-guide/regions.md

 It's common for an organization to operate in multiple geographic regions.
 Common reasons to use multiple Azure regions include:

-- **Run different workloads in different regions**, such as to be close to a specific customer base or business partner, or to use Azure services that aren't available in your primary Azure region.
+- **Run different workloads in different regions**, such as to be close to a specific customer base or business partner, or to use Azure services that aren't available in a specific Azure region.
 - **Support a geographically dispersed user base.** For example, if you operate in multiple countries, or if your customers use your services from multiple countries, it might make sense to have Azure resources in each location.
 Alternatively, you can consider using a single region and then use [Azure Front Door](/azure/frontdoor/front-door-overview) to accelerate global traffic to that region.
 - **Comply with data sovereignty requirements**.
 Your organization might be subject to limits on the geographic areas where certain data can be stored.
 - **Achieve high resiliency**, especially for mission-critical workloads.
 Mission-critical workloads require the high availability provided by availability zones as well as protection from region-wide outages and disasters.
+- **Improve network connectivity and performance**.
+In a hybrid or multi-cloud scenario, you might improve your network performance by using multiple Azure regions.
+Traffic can enter and exit the high-speed Microsoft backbone network at locations that are close to another cloud provider's locations or to your on-premises systems.
 - **Optimize costs**.
 Different Azure resource types can have different prices in different regions.
 When you use tools like the [Pricing Calculator](https://azure.microsoft.com/pricing/calculator/) and the [Azure service pricing information](https://azure.microsoft.com/pricing/), ensure that you select the correct region to view accurate pricing information.
 - **Scale beyond resource quotas**.
 Some Azure resources have [quotas and limits](/azure/azure-resource-manager/management/azure-subscription-service-limits) that restrict how many instances of a resource can be created in each region by each subscription.
 To scale beyond these limits, you might need to consider using additional subscriptions or multiple regions.